Why Are Anxiety And Depression Closely Connected In Many Ways?

 Anxiety and Depression

-Anxiety attacks can feel like heart attacks, and even at more moderate levels, anxiety can have a dangerous and very negative effect on our lives and on our quality of living.
+Anxiety attacks can feel like heart attacks, and even at more moderate levels, anxiety can have a dangerous and very harmful effect on our lives and on our quality of life.
 Anxiety can also lead to depression when a sense of worry and fear for the future leads to a sense of helplessness and hopelessness.

 Anxiety Feelings